-Metastases to the choroid plexus from extracranial tumours are rare, but nonetheless should be included in the differential diagnosis of an intraventricular mass.
+Metastases to the choroid plexus from extracranial tumors are rare, but nonetheless should be included in the differential diagnosis of an intraventricular mass.
 They are most commonly found within the lateral ventricles, presumably because a large proportion of the choroid plexus is located there.

 Choroid plexus metastases account for <5% of intracranial metastases in autopsy series, and <1% of clinically evident cerebral metastases 1,4.
-They are seen most commonly in adults, although have also been found in children with extracranial childhood tumours.
+They are seen most commonly in adults, although have also been found in children with extracranial childhood tumors.

 Imaging appearance is variable.
-The lesion may be hypo or isodense on non-enhanced CT, and may demonstrate moderate or marked enhancement, more commonly homogeneous 6.
+The lesion may be hypo or isodense on non-enhanced CT and may demonstrate moderate or marked enhancement, more commonly homogeneous 6.

 MRI is more sensitive than CT in the detection of small choroid plexus lesions.

 With larger lesions, there may be peritumoural edema or invasion into adjacent brain parenchyma.